 What We Can Do for Your Skin Cancer

 We offer skin cancer treatments that could save your life.
 By removing abnormal skin growths, you can potentially prevent cancer from developing or worsening.
-Please follow the links below for more information on our advanced skin cancer treatments:
+Please follow the link below for more information on our advanced skin cancer treatment:

 Fotofinder® Mole Mapping

 The Fotofinder® Mole Mapping computerized software system allows Dr. Ebrahim to create a photographic record of all moles on your skin and then compare the images during future visits to find any new or changed moles.

 Learn More About Skin Cancer Prevention and Treatment